 - Never leave hoses submerged in swimming pools or open containers such as garden

 - Never connect a well system to house plumbing that is connected to the District's

 - Install a dual check valve between your domestic water line and irrigation

 system if the two systems are inter-connected.

 PWD has Lock Day four times a month for past due accounts based on a customer’s billing cycle.
 A meter is locked for non-payment once the second bill is past due.
 At this time, if the customer has not paid the past due amount of the oldest bill by 8:30 am on Lock Day, the account is locked off and a $70.00 service charge is added to the balance.
 The current amount due and any charges must be paid to reactivate the account.
-We have adopted an “Emergency Cut-on Fee” of $80 for those customers that have been turned off on Lock Day and prefer to have the account reactivated after hours, instead of waiting for the next business day.
 The balance on the water bill, including the $80 fee and a $35 cut-off fee, will be due the following day by 10am, or the account will be turned off again.
 We encourage all customers to pay all bills promptly to avoid any of these unnecessary fees.
 Tampering with a meter, such as cutting a lock is a criminal offense and the customer will be held liable for such an action.